 - to have importance to the degree of

 - to direct to a particular individual

 - Something that is conveyed or intended, especially by language, sense of significance [vii]

 In MPP, we use these definitions of “meaning” or “to mean” to explain how individuals intend, convey and grant significance and value.
 For instance, after hearing an inspiring presentation from a speaker I can intend to approach her in order to convey how significant and valuable the subject was to me.
 I could also intend to convey how bright and creative she is to me.
 The former related to what she said, and the latter to whom she is.
 On the other hand, there is also a dark side to meaning.
 If I was offended or disagree with the content of the presentation, I could intend to approach the presenter to convey how insignificant and inconsequential her topic was to me.
 I could even go as far as to intend to convey to her that I believe her to be incompetent and unprofessional.

-In Meaningful Purpose Psychology, a meaning is a singular intention backed by reasons, motives, and justifications.
+In Meaningful Purpose Psychology, a meaning is a singular intention or goal backed by reasons, motives, and justifications.

 We are self-determined by the meaning we give to our experiences; and there is probably something of a mistake always involved when we take particular experiences as the basis for our future life.
 Meanings are not determined by situations, but we determine ourselves by the meanings we give to situations. ~ Alfred Adler

 Meaning is the ‘stuff’ that makes thinking and feeling possible.
 It allows us to define and to recognize things, individuals, and concepts.
 It also aids us to exchange information with others in order to make sense of things and to cooperate to get things done.
 Meanings too, evaluate and convey the significance we attribute to concepts, things, and people.
 That is why the pursuit of meaning is about doing and experiencing something worthwhile.
 According to Frankl, we can find meaning through work, by loving someone, and through suffering.